holedev/nextjs-faster/README.md

 # 🚀 Next.js Starter Kit

-A turbocharged starter kit for rapid development with Next.js 15, TypeScript, and Shadcn UI.
+A turbocharged starter kit for rapid development with Next.js 15, TypeScript, and Shadcn UI, Swagger.
 Built for developers who want to move fast without compromising on quality.

 ## ⚡️ Instant Developer Experience